polok-dev98/Pytorch_ChatBot_DeepLearning_project/README.md

 3.Then run the chat.py file to conversation with the bot .

-# Add more intents for make your bot better responses , this bot not able to ans a lot ,it's just a demo.
+Add more intents for make your bot better responses.